 - Using or supervising the use of firearms, except where this activity involves the use of physical restraint in defending yourself or school property.
-For further details, please contact WVEA.
+For further details, please consult your state affiliate.

-Q: Is the EEL Program limited to incidents that occur in buildings or on school grounds?
+Is the EEL program limited to incidents that occur in buildings or on school grounds?

-A: No. Another NEA-sponsored program, the Kate Frank-DuShane Unified Legal Services Program, provides coverage for these types of cases.
-For more information, contact your local association UniServ Office or the headquarters of your state association.
+No. Another NEA-sponsored program, the Kate Frank-DuShane Unified Legal Services Program, provides coverage for these types of cases.
+For more information, the WVEA.

-A: If you are involved in any situation which you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility.
-If your ODS is not immediately available, the following occurrences should be reported immediately: Andy Katz, General Counsel West Virginia Education Association, 1558 Quarrier Street, Charleston, WV 25311.
+If you are involved in any situation that you believe is covered by the EEL program, notify your Organizational Development Specialist (ODS) who will confirm your eligibility and forward your claim.

 - Any incident involving the death or injury requiring medical attention to a student arising out of a school activity;